Nikki0312/ceaser-encrypt/README.md

 # ceaser-encrypt

-A python script that encrypt and decrypt a message into casear cipher.
+A python script that encrypt and decrypt a message into casear cipher with shift value.